-Premise: If you’re already on step 4 you are probably and hopefully convinced that moving to Switzerland is the right choice for you.
+Premise: If you’re already on step 3 you are probably and hopefully convinced that moving to Switzerland is the right choice for you.
 Great!
 Now it’s time to get into the real planning!
-On step 4 we will talk about the ways to find the way to come to Switzerland :).
-By the way, when I am writing about “ways to come to Switzerland” I mean exclusively legal ways.
+On step 3 we will talk about the ways to find the way to come to Switzerland. 🙂

 The picture above shows a typical wood in northern Switzerland.
-As you can see, there is plenty of space between the trees.
-There isn’t a path, but you can still cross the wood.
 I chose this pic because I think that coming to Switzerland is similar to crossing this wood.
-There is no road that you simply can follow but there are many ways to cross it.
-Some of you might will have the chance to choose between many paths and get through the wood very quickly and without much effort.
+Some of you will have the chance to choose between many paths and get through the wood very quickly and without much effort (e.g. if you’re a EU citizen).
 Others will only have one single path and many trees will be on their way.
 As you cannot see where the wood ends, you will probably bring a map, food, drinks and warm clothes.
 In other words, you will plan your trip.

-- Nationality: your nationality is probably the main thing that is affecting the way you can move to Switzerland.
-For instance, if you have EU-nationality you will be allowed to move to Switzerland and get a work permit without much effort.
-For non-EU nationals getting a work permit can be more complicated and some of you will need even a travel visa to entering Switzerland.
+- Nationality: your nationality is probably the main thing that is affecting the way how you can move to Switzerland.
+For instance, if you have an EU-passport you will be allowed to move to Switzerland and get a work permit without much effort.
+For non-EU nationals getting a work permit can be more complicated and some of you will need even a travel visa beofre entering Switzerland.

 - Work/studying permit: it makes a big difference if you want to move to Switzerland to work or just to study.
 In some cases, you will be allowed to live in Switzerland during your studies but you won’t be allowed to earn money.
 Make sure that you request the right permit and know your rights.